 Dallas Buyers Club

-Even discounting their weight loss, Matthew McConaughey and Jared Leto are in phenomenal form.
+Even discounting their weight loss, both McConaughey and Leto are in phenomenal form.

 If you'd said five years ago that Matthew McConaughey was one of the finest actors of his generation, you'd have been a laughing stock.
 As it turns out, you'd also have been right.
 After spending most of last decade taking his shirt off in rom-coms and exhibiting poor equilibrium in film posters, the Texan has undergone a total reinvention in recent times, stringing together a series of scene-stealing supporting turns in films like Killer Joe, Magic Mike and The Wolf of Wall Street, along with more serious dramatic performances in Mud and HBO's True Detective.